mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 The partitioning scheme is generally up to you, with the bare minimum being:

 - A FAT32 **EFI System Partition** (ESP), possibly with a comfortable size of at least 300 MiB.
-This is where the bootloader and the kernel will be stored.
+This is where the UKI (and optionally, a bootloader) will be stored.
 I do not recommend going for BIOS/MBR, given that x64 computers have supported UEFI for more than a decade now.

     The ESP will be mounted at `/boot/efi` in the final system.

 - A **root partition**.
 This is where the system will be installed and all files will be stored.
 The size is up to you, but I would recommend at least 20 GiB for a _very_ minimal system.
 While the system itself doesn't necessarily need a lot of space, with limited storage space you will find yourself often cleaning up the package caches, logs and temporary files that litter `/var`.

     The root partition will also be our encryption root, and it will be formatted with either `LUKS` or `ZFS`.

-- An optional **swap partition**.
-I generally don't recommend a swap partition when booting from USB, because it will quickly turn into a massive bottleneck and slow down the whole system to a crawl.
+While some guides may suggest also creating a swap partition, I generally don't recommend using one when booting from USB,.
+Swapping to storage will quickly turn into a massive bottleneck and slow down the whole system to a crawl.
 If you really need swap, I would recommend looking into alternatives such as `zram` or `zswap`, which are probably a wiser choice.

 Also, it goes without saying, do not hibernate a system that runs from a USB drive, unless you plan on resuming it on the same machine.

 ## 1.1 Creating the partition label